 |

-Photo: the Agena target vehicle glided through space at the end of a 100 foot tether attached to the Gemini 12 capsule during the four day orbital journey. |
+| Photo: the Agena target vehicle glided through space at the end of a 100 foot tether attached to the Gemini 12 capsule during the four day orbital journey. |

 |

-Photo: Buzz Aldrin conducting stand-up Extravehicular Activity (EVA) operations. |
+| Photo: Buzz Aldrin conducting stand-up Extravehicular Activity (EVA) operations. |

 |

-Buzz Aldrin collected a micrometeorite collector during an extravehicular activity (EVA). |
+| A cover with a cachet depicting Buzz Aldrin with a micrometeorite collector during an extravehicular activity (EVA) postmarked at Houston, Texas, on November 15, 1966. |

 |

-Photo: The Gemini 12 capsule splashed down in the Atlantic Ocean, landing just four miles from the aircraft carrier Wasp.
+| Photo: The Gemini 12 capsule splashed down in the Atlantic Ocean, landing just four miles from the aircraft carrier Wasp.
 Nearly immediately after the capsule hit the water, navy frogmen from the recovery team jumped from a helicopter to attach flotation gear to the spacecraft and assist the astronauts. |

 |

-A Gemini 12 USS Wasp Captain's cover, postmarked aboard the USS Wasp on November 15, 1966. |
+| A GT-12 Captain's Cover featuring a hand cancel from the USS Wasp dated November 15, 1966. |

 |

-A USS Wasp crew cover featuring a Beck rubber-stamped cachet, mailed from the ship on November 15, 1966.
-It included a letter from John Cashman. |
+| A GT-12 Crew Cover (Type 2) on ship's stationery from the USS Wasp, featuring a black “Morris Beck” rubber-stamped cachet, mailed from the ship on November 15, 1966.
+The cover includes a letter written by John Cashman. |

 |